resetes12/pokeemerald/README.md

 * The bag now holds up to 90 items, and item capacity has been upgraded to x999.
 * When the bag is full, items go to the PC.
 * You can change the ball your Pokémon is in using a different ball from the bag.
+* "Move" can be used from "Item" submenu in the Summary screen
 * Reusable repel prompt.
 * The time on the clock can be changed by pressing R, and time events should work.
 Can be also changed the official way by pressing R+B+LEFT on the main menu.
 * Three pages with additional options in the options menu.